karec/cookiecutter-flask-restful/README.md

 And that's it !
 Gunicorn is running on port 8000

-If you chose gunicorn as your wsgi server, the proper commands should be in your dokcer-compose file.
+If you chose gunicorn as your wsgi server, the proper commands should be in your docker-compose file.

 #### Running with uwsgi